Some Came Running (novel): Critical reception

 The book was savaged by the critics.
 Orville Prescott of The New York Times called it "a fictional disaster, clumsily written, crudely repetitious, ineptly unconvincing in many scenes, cheaply vulgar throughout.
 'Some Came Running' is also so gamey and rancid in its concentration on sex that it seems like the work of an adolescent obsessed by the Kinsey reports.
 It is a very great pity."

 Whitney Balliett of The New Yorker called the book "Twelve hundred and sixty-six pages of flawlessly sustained tedium."
-Robert Brustein in Commentary called it "a very bad book indeed, self-conscious, discursive, ineptly plotted, and clumsily written ...
+Robert Brustein in Commentary called it "a very bad book indeed, self-conscious, discursive, ineptly plotted, and clumsily written....
 The reader is battered into helpless insensibility by Jones' analyses, explanations, theories, and opinions."

 David Sanders of The Washington Post was somewhat more positive, writing that while "A 1266-page novel inevitably reveals a whole catalogue of the writer's weaknesses ...
 Jones' strengths are genuinely impressive nevertheless.
 He can make ordinary human beings seem extraordinarily important.
 He can give meaning to the most apparently trivial utterances ...
 Most important of all, he never loses sight of his scope, the large design which drives him to his writing."

 The book was lavishly praised for its vividness, characterization and scope in the New York Herald Tribune.

-D

 Due to frequent "misspelled" words and punctuation errors, critics were generally harsh, not recognizing that such elements were a conscious style choice by Jones to evoke the provincialism of the novel's characters and setting.